rwieruch/blog_robinwieruch_content/react-web-components.md

 +++
 title = "How to use Web Components in React" description = "A tutorial on how to use Web Components in React.
-A helpful library will help you as wrapper to use a custom element within your React component ..." date = "2019-06-06T13:50:46+02:00" tags = ["Web Components", "React", "JavaScript"] categories = ["Web Components", "React", "JavaScript"] keywords = ["react web components"]
+It comes with a library as a wrapper to use a custom element within your React component for passing props as attributes and event listeners ..." date = "2019-06-12T13:50:46+02:00" tags = ["Web Components", "React", "JavaScript"] categories = ["Web Components", "React", "JavaScript"] keywords = ["react web components"]